 builder.Services.AddScoped<IDocumentExtractionService, DocumentExtractionService>();Step 2: Define Your Output Model

-The key to reliable extraction is telling the AI exactly what JSON structure to return.
-Define a C# model first, then instruct the AI to match it.
+The key to reliable extraction is telling the model exactly what JSON structure to return.
+Define your C# model first, then write the prompt to match it.
+This also gives you compile-time safety on the deserialized output.

 public class InvoiceData